Towards Privacy-Aware Bayesian Networks: A Credal Approach: Probabilistic Graphical Models

 \section{Probabilistic Graphical Models}

-\textit{Probabilistic graphical models} (PGMs) \cite{Koller_2010} are practical tools for representing and reasoning with multidimensional probability distributions.
+\textit{Probabilistic graphical models} (PGM) \cite{Koller_2010} are practical tools for representing and reasoning with multidimensional probability distributions.
 This article focuses on two PGMs: BNs and CNs.
 The notation adopted throughout the paper is summarized in \Cref{tab:notation}.

 BNs and CNs both rely on the structure provided by a graph.
 A \textit{graph} $\mathcal{G}$ is a pair $\mathcal{G}=(\mathbf{X},\mathbf{E})$, where $\mathbf{X}$ is the set of \textit{nodes} and $\mathcal{E}$ is a set of edges between pairs of nodes.
 If $X\rightarrow Y$ in $\mathcal{G}$ then $X$ is said to be a \textit{parent} of $Y$; $\Pi_Y$ denotes the set of parents of $Y$.
 A \textit{directed and acyclic graph} (DAG) is a graph where all edges are directed ($X\rightarrow Y$) and there is no sequence of nodes $ \ X\rightarrow \cdots \rightarrow Y$ so that $X = Y$.
 In the following, we consider DAGs $\mathcal{G}$ whose nodes are associated with random variables.
 Namely, $X\in\mathbf{X}$ represents both a node in $\mathcal{G}$ and a random variable with given marginal distribution $P(X)$.
 Assuming to know $P(X)$, we denote by $\text{supp}(X)=\{x:P(X = x)>0\}$ its support.
 Similarly, $\text{supp}(\mathbf{X})$ is the Cartesian product $\bigtimes_{X\in\mathbf{X}}\text{supp}(X)$.
 All supports are assumed to be fixed and known.
 Our work focuses on \textit{categorical} random variables, i.e., a set $\mathbf{X}$ so that $|\text{supp}(\mathbf{X})|<\infty$.
 In this case, the vector of $\mathbf{X}$ has a joint probability distribution $P(\mathbf{X}\mid \theta_0)$ being a $\text{Multinomial}(\theta_0)$ over $\text{supp}(\mathbf{X})$, for some set of parameters $\theta_0$.